mitotic/slidoc/docs/MORE.md

 ```
 PluginBegin: name.init(arguments)
-text content
+HTML template content
 PluginEnd: name
 ```

-This embeds the PluginBody HTML at this location, in a `div` with `id` set to `plugin_id-body`, using templating to change element IDs.
-Any text content between PluginBegin/PluginEnd is available in a `div` with `id` set to `plugin_id-content` (for the plugin to re-format during the `setup` instantiation.)
+This embeds the PluginBody HTML at this location, in a `div` with `id` set to `pluginId-body`, using templating to change element IDs.
+Any HTML content between PluginBegin/PluginEnd is rendered within a `div` with `id` set to `pluginId-content` (for the plugin to access/modify during the `setup` instantiation.)
+In addition to the template [formats](#) listed for `PluginBody`, an additional substitution `%(pluginBody)s` may be used to specify where to include the HTML for the plugin body itself.
+If omitted, plugin body is appended after the content.

 The optional `arguments`, which must all be in the same line, are supplied to the `init` call for slide instances.
+The `init` calls occur in the same sequence in which the plugins are embedded in the slide.
+A special object `plugins`, containing all previously initialized plugin instances in the same slide, may be used in the context of the arguments.
+For example, if the first embedded plugin is `alpha`, the the second plugin `beta` may use the following arguments:

+    =beta.init(plugins.alpha.method(), plugins.alpha.attribute).

-Alternatively, using `name.expect()` or `name.response()` as the correct answer automatically embeds the plugin before the Answer (if it has not been explicitly embedded before.)
+Alternatively, using `name.expect()` or `name.response()` as the correct answer automatically embeds the plugin before the Answer (if it has not been explicitly embedded before).

 ---